 Insurance companies are regulated by state, rather than federal, regulators.
-This regulation is similar to the regulation of banks and securities firms in that insurers must be chartered, meet capital and solvency requirements and conform to restrictions on their investment portfolios.135 Although insurance is a business in interstate commerce and, therefore, could be regulated by the federal government,136 the insurance industry finds major advantages to state regulation, and it will not be easily displaced or changed.137
+This regulation is similar to the regulation of banks and securities firms in that insurers must be chartered, meet capital and solvency requirements and conform to restrictions on their investment portfolios.
+Although insurance is a business in interstate commerce and, therefore, could be regulated by the federal government, the insurance industry finds major advantages to state regulation, and it will not be easily displaced or changed.
+The insurance in the conformation of the regulation of the insurance in the conformation of the regulation of the insurance in the conformation of the regulation of the regulat

 Nevertheless, there are some strong forces pushing insurance companies in the direction of federal regulation.
-The insolvencies of Mutual Benefit Life Insurance Company in 1991 and Confederation Life Insurance Company in 1994 demonstrated problems with state insurance guaranty funds.138 A flurry of mis-selling cases against life insurance companies has raised questions about the adequacy of state regulation of insurance products.139 Most importantly, the conglomeration of financial institutions means that insurance company parents or subsidiaries are now regulated by federal financial regulatory agencies.140 Further, the need for greater capital resources
+The insolvencies of Mutual Benefit Life Insurance Company in 1991 and Confederation Life Insurance Company in 1994 demonstrated problems with state insurance guaranty funds.
+A flurry of mis-selling cases against life insurance companies has raised questions about the adequacy of state regulation of insurance products.
+Most importantly, the conglomeration of financial institutions means that insurance company parents or subsidiaries are now regulated by federal financial regulatory agencies.
+Further, the need for greater capital resources